Faust House (Prague): House history

 The house is a Baroque mansion from the 14th century.
 According to the records, it belonged to Duke Wenceslaus II of Opava-Ratibor.
 Many assume Dr. Faust (a.k.a.
 Johann Georg Faust) who was a wandering alchemist, astrologer and magician lived there, even though he probably never visited Prague.
 Over the years there were several notable people who lived in the house.
 One of them was astrologer Jakub Krucinek.
 He had two sons, the youngest murdered the elder due to the thought there was a treasure hidden within the house.
 During the time of Ferdinand I, he gave the house to his personal doctor, Jan Kopp.
 He was an amateur alchemist.
 During the 16th century there was another famous resident, Edward Kelley who was the alchemist of Emperor Rudolf II.

 It is said he had a laboratory in the house causing several explosions, some of them causing holes in the house ceiling.
 These experiments helped the growing myth of the house.
-The next know person to live in the house was Ferdinand Antonin Mladota of Solopysky.
+The next known person to live in the house was Ferdinand Antonin Mladota of Solopysky.

 He conducted chemical experiments in the house and in its basement.
 Something that added to the mysterious stories about the house.
 The owner who brought back the rumours about the house in the 19th and 20th century was Karl Jaenig, a man with a fetish for death.
 He painted the walls with funeral texts, slept in a coffin and had a part of a gallows.
 Other residence also were considered weird and with unusual behaviour, which only added to the stories about the house.
 The house is closed to the public.